schauveau/sway-keylogger/README.md

     read(135, 0x55ff88f43658, 7176)         = -1 EAGAIN (Resource temporarily unavailable)
     ...

-Each hexadecimal dump correspond to one of more **struct input_event** as defined in **linux/input.h**.
-It can be decoded by the provided C program to produce a simoilar output to the **evtest** utility.
+Each hexadecimal dump corresponds to one of more **struct input_event** as defined in **linux/input.h**.
+It can be decoded by the provided C program to produce an output similar to the **evtest** utility.

-All that can be automated by the provided bash script and C program.
+All that can be automated by the provided bash script.

     (shell) sway-keylogger -p 2125 -f 66,67
     # Using PID=2125